 Undergraduate Certificate in Psychology

-Universities and colleges offer undergraduates the option of earning psychology certificates in addition to bachelor's degrees.
+Universities and colleges offer undergraduates the option of earning psychology certificates, often in addition to bachelor's degrees.
 Some programs offer psychology concentrations, including contemplative, experimental and biopsychology.
 This program generally takes 1-2 years to complete when taken in conjunction with a bachelor's degree program.

 Psychology credits involve lecture and research components.
 Elective credits are additional, and advisors help students choose their areas of interest.
 Common course topics include the following: